Our mission, the team, and partners

 We couldn’t do this without the trust and support of our partners.

 We worked with Charis Rooda to build out the first version of our website, the home of our newsletters, original stories, and related archives and businesses.
 Spider are our trusty web developers who keep us ticking over.
-We also work with our editor Holly Robertson and a growing number of talented freelance journalists for their reporting and insights.
+We also worked with editor Holly Robertson and a growing number of talented freelance journalists for their reporting and insights.

 Thanks to the Journalism and Media Studies Centre at the University of Hong Kong, Splice will work with some of Asia’s brightest journalism faculty and students to tell the incredible stories of media transformation coming out of China and the region.
 We will also work with JMSC on research, toolkits, and events across the region.
 Details here.

 Also, big thanks to the Facebook Journalism Project for the encouragement and support in making all this happen.

 Do you want to be part of this?
 Get in touch.
 Let’s build a partnership for media transformation in Asia together.